 It has now been shipped to many corners of the world from Asia to Africa to the Americas and Europe.
 In every country it has been sent to, it has had a different story tied to it.
 One of the most recent ones was a composer who wanted the first line of the score from his wedding march that he had composed himself to be engraved on the inside of ring.
 He wanted the ring in platinum and only the upper edges in yellow gold which posed quite a challenge for me to solder together but I got there in the end and the result was breathtaking, the ring had a lovely weight to it as well as platinum is heavier than gold.

-Even though The Piano Ring is the perfect gift for a musician or wedding band or anniversary gold ring for a musician many people who do not play or compose music wear it as well, but perhaps the more affordable silver version is their choice.
+Even though The Pianoring is the perfect gift for a musician or wedding band or anniversary ring in gold for a musician many people who do not play or compose music wear it as well.

-The most recent customization that I am currently working on is having the black half-notes set with tiny black diamonds.
+The most recent customization that I am working on being able to make is having the black half-notes set with tiny black baguettes diamonds as in the 3d images above and below.
 Can’t wait to post images of how this will look!